Background pattern

 You should not use Drosianelle if you have any of the conditions listed below.
 Inform your doctor if you have any of the conditions listed below.
 Your doctor will discuss with you what other form of contraception would be more suitable.

-• If you need surgery or if you spend a lot of time without standing up (see section 2 “Blood Clots”).
+• If you need an operation or if you spend a long time immobile (see section "Blood clots").

 • If you have ever had a heart attack or a stroke.